monkeydaichan/gorilla_linter/README.md

 # gorilla_linter

-[mono edition] A highly sophisticated linter for Flutter apps.
+A highly sophisticated linter for Flutter apps.

 Added a rule for flutter_lints that I think is even better.